airbytehq/airbyte/docs/integrations/destinations/databricks.md

 :::

 :::info
-OAuth2 authentication is only supported in AWS deployments.
+Please note, at this time OAuth2 authentication is only supported in AWS deployments.
 If you are running Databricks in GCP, you **must** use an access token.
 :::

 This connector requires a JDBC driver to connect to the Databricks cluster.
 By using the driver and